OE9SAU/SVXLink_Git/README.md

 # SHARI «Wifi Configurator»

-The SHARI Image includes a WLAN Configuration Page for easy switching between WiFi networks.You can access it in your browser at: http://YOUR-IP/wifi.php
+The SHARI Image includes a WLAN Configuration Page for switching between WiFi networks.You can access it in your browser at: http://YOUR-SHARI-IP/wifi.php

 The original version of the code may have some permission issues.
 To get it working properly, run the following commands: